 The Computer Hope dictionary is full of thousands of acronyms and abbreviations and their meanings.
 Searching for any acronym on Computer Hope displays its definition.
 Try it now, enter any computer acronym into our search at the top or bottom of this page.
 You can also find a full list of computer acronyms on the link below.

 Both acronyms and abbreviations are shortened forms of another word, which makes it confusing when trying to make a distinction between the two.
 For example, "Dr." is an abbreviation of "Doctor" and both forms are pronounced the same way.
 An acronym is a shortened word created from the letters contained in multiple words or a phrase.
 For example, "RAM" is an acronym for "random access memory."

 The biggest distinctions between an acronym and an abbreviation is that an acronym simplifies a long word and forms a new pronounceable word.
 An abbreviation is not pronounced as a word.

 To add to the confusion, there are also acronyms where you pronounce each letter, like you would do with an abbreviation.
-These types of acronyms are referred to as initialisms.
+These types of acronyms are called initialisms.
 For example, AKA, ATM, BRB, FAQ, FYI, and LCD are all considered an initialism.
 Although some may refer to these as abbreviations.